mthenw/frontail/README.md

 which means that every "err" string will be in red and every line containing "err" will be bolded.

 *New presets are very welcome.
 If you don't like default or you would like to share yours, please create PR with json file.*

+### New Features
+Frontail will now stdout everything as well.